vortech11/2d-Ultrakill/README.md

 ctrl for sliding or ground slamming

-Collect the green powerup to unlock the exit, and the blue one to increase your speed
+Collect the green powerup to unlock the exit